Live Map

 |---|---|

 | Stations | APRS station markers with standard symbol icons and callsign labels.
-Click a marker to see position, path, comment, and heard-via details. |
+Click a marker for position, path, comment, and heard-via details. |

 | Trails | Polyline trails showing the recent movement path of mobile stations. |

-| Weather | Weather data labels (temperature, wind) for stations reporting weather telemetry. |
+| Weather | Temperature and wind labels for stations reporting weather. |

-| My Position | Your station’s position marker, sourced from the GPS cache or your last beacon. |
+| My Position | Your station’s position marker, taken from your GPS or your last beacon. |

 On mobile devices, the layer panel collapses to a button to save screen space.
 Tap the layers icon to expand it.